 The IAS commander issues final approval of completed cases.
 Complainants are notified by mail of the outcome of the case.
 Maryland law does not allow us to share specifics about how an employee is disciplined.

 Knowingly making a false statement or complaint about police personnel is a serious matter.
 Complainants who knowingly make false statements or complaints may be held responsible, criminally or civilly.

 You can file a complaint anonymously.
 Be aware, however, that anonymous complaints often are difficult to investigate as investigators typically find a conflict between protecting the identity of a complainant, and reaching out to and gathering information from other sources.

 Even if you choose to make an anonymous complaint, consider providing IAS with your contact information so you can be notified of the finding at the conclusion of the case.

-The BCoPD's Internal Affairs Section has compiled information comparing citizen and administrative complaints during a five-year time period, from 2015 to 2019.
-There was an average of 60 citizen complaints per year compared to 88 administrative complaints.
+The BCoPD's Internal Affairs Section has compiled information comparing community and administrative complaints during a five-year time period, from 2015 to 2019.
+There was an average of 60 community complaints per year compared to 88 administrative complaints.